-Eligible employees, as defined in this agreement, and eligible family members as defined by Risk Management Division (RMD) may participate in the following plans offered by RMD.
+Eligible employees and eligible family members are defined by Risk Management Division (RMD) and may participate in the following plans offered by RMD.
 Each fiscal year, RMD may offer an open/switch enrollment period.
 Payment for these benefits shall be based on rates established by RMD for participating members.
 The Employer shall contribute the amount required for such payments.
 Eligibility, effective dates, and change of status rules are defined by RMD.
 The following benefits are subject to change by RMD.